beto-bit/Display7/README.md

 ```

 * `showAndHide()`:
-Displays a number for a given time.
-Then it turns off.
+Displays a number for a given time, then it turns off.
 ```c++
 myDisplay.showAndHide(2, 2600);
 ```